OTD Admission Requirements

 Minimal requirements for admission:

-1. A Bachelor’s or Master’s degree from a regionally accrediting higher education institution with a minimum cumulative GPA of 3.0 on a 4 point scale.
-For students with a degree in progress and admitted on a conditional basis, evidence of completing the Bachelor’s degree must be submitted to the Kettering College Occupational Therapy Department at least 30 days prior to the first day of class.
+- A bachelor’s or master’s degree from a regionally accredited higher education institution with a minimum cumulative GPA of 3.0 on a 4-point scale.
+For students with a degree in progress and admitted on a conditional basis, evidence of completing the bachelor’s degree must be submitted to the Kettering College Occupational Therapy Department prior to the first day of class.

-3. Five letters of recommendations from individuals with direct experience in evaluating your academic or work performance (e.g. work supervisor, course instructor).
+- Three letters of recommendation from individuals with direct experience in evaluating your academic or work performance (e.g. work supervisor, course instructor).

 ***It is our policy to use the cumulative GPA calculated by OTCAS when assigning admission points.
 This applies to those who have completed either their Bachelor’s degree and/or their Master’s degree, as well as those who have degrees in progress.
 OTCAS calculates GPAs based on all academic course work completed.
 For more information on how OTCAS calculates GPAs, please read the OTCAS frequently Asked Questions (FAQ) on the OTCAS website.

 The Kettering College OTD Program values exceptional professional skills and endeavors to hold all faculty, staff, and students to the highest levels of professionalism as ambassadors for the profession of occupational therapy and the Kettering Health Network brand of care.

 Once completed the applications are reviewed and verified.
 Selected applicants are then contacted to provide the final component of the application, which is a timed writing sample.

 - Prerequisite GPA